25abdullah/StemProjects/README.md

 # StemProjects
-This read me outlines the CAD and Python Projects that I have complied.
+This readme outlines the Autodesk Inventor (CAD) and Python Projects that I have complied.
 Starting with the Python Projects:

 1.)
 NumberGuess- A game where you have to guess a number from 1-50 in three attempts